-Because of its dainty flowers, lobelia plants are usually planted in the garden or window boxes to visually improve people's surroundings.
-However, because of its beauty, its nutritional components are typically overlooked.
+Because of its dainty flowers, lobelia plants are usually planted in the garden or in window boxes to accentuate the ambience of the surroundings.
+However, its beauty sometimes leads to its nutritional components being overlooked.

 Nutritional Benefits of Lobelia Inflata

-Here are some of the benefits that you'll likely receive when you start using lobelia therapeutically:5
+Here are some of the benefits that you’ll likely receive when you start using lobelia therapeutically:

 How Do You Use Lobelia?

-It should be noted that these are only recommended doses and an individual's tolerance level for this herb may vary.
-Consult your physician to determine the appropriate dosage for you, so that you can avoid ingesting too little or too much of this herb.
+Applied externally, lobelia may help relax smooth muscles through its antispasmodic properties.10 It can also be added to your bathwater.
+For oral ingestion, lobelia can be dried and then brewed into tea.11 For best results, consult your physician to determine the appropriate dosage for you, so that you can avoid ingesting too little or too much of this herb.

 Here’s How You Can Grow Your Own Lobelia